sferlin/NetConfEval/dataset/README.md

 The generation will run a Docker container (through Kathará) with FRRouting, and will convert the configurations in a deterministic output using the `vtysh` command line.

-The dataset contains both the input user prompt (without preliminary system prompts) in the `input` column and the corresponding configuration for each device in the `result` column.
+The dataset contains both the input user prompt (without preliminary system prompts) in the `prompt` column and the corresponding configuration for each device in the `result` column.

 To compare the generated LLM configuration with the expected one, we suggest to:
 - JSON decode the `result` column, this will give you a Dict with the device name as key and the expected configuration as value (in string);